spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 Whether you use Bash or Zsh [check out my config file](https://github.com/spyrosoft/.files/blob/master/.zshrc).
 There are lots of goodies in there.

-### Built-In Config Setup Utility

-When zsh starts it checks for configuration files.
-If none exist it prompts the following:

-    This is the Z Shell configuration function for new users, zsh-newuser-install.
-    You are seeing this message because you have no zsh startup files (the files .zshenv, .zprofile, .zshrc, .zlogin in the directory ~).
-This function can help you with a few settings that should make your use of the shell easier.

-    You can:

-    (q)  Quit and do nothing.
-The function will be run again next time.

-    (0)  Exit, creating the file ~/.zshrc containing just a comment.
-    That will prevent this function being run again.

-    (1)  Continue to the main menu.

-    --- Type one of the keys in parentheses ---

-The setup utility is well organized, and straight forward.
-It is worth taking the time to set everything up for your own preferences.
-It is certainly the first thing a new zsh user should do.
-Otherwise the default settings are quite bad.
-I think this is intentional to motivate users to actually use the setup utility.

-Each of the features mentioned below can be customized via the utility.

 ### No More Need For The Cd Command